-In very rare cases, a registering officer may have a concern about the mental capacity of one or both of the couple to enter into a marriage or that the marriage itself is forced or a sham marriage.
-The registering officer should seek the support of elders in the meeting as soon as they have this concern, and contact the Recording Clerk's Office.
-The Guide for Authorised Persons, referred to in 5.2.1, gives guidance on how to proceed in such cases (www.gov.uk/government/publications/a-guide-for-authorised-persons).
+The registering officer should seek the support of elders in the meeting as soon as they have this concern, and contact the appropriate registrar's office and Yearly Meeting staff for guidance and support.
+The Guide for Authorised Persons, referred to in 5.2.1, gives guidance on how to proceed in such cases (see link in section 21).